Remote Court Hearings – part 2-what should I do?

 2.2 Maintain court etiquette

 In advance of the hearing be aware of your physical environment from where you will be during the whole of the hearing.
 Background noises should be avoided, if possible, or kept to a minimum.
 Remember irrespective of your (domestic) location, you are participating in a (remote) court hearing.
-So dress and act professional (if the heart is by video link) and speak clearly at all times.
+So dress and act professionally (if the hearing is by video link) and always speak clearly.

 3.3.
 Taking the Oath/Affirmation

-If you are going to give evidence as a witness, unless a member of the court staff is also remotely linked, it is likely that the Judge will administer the oath or take the affirmation.
-Mostyn J in the Court of Protection case used a short form in his case and asked witnesses “do you swear or affirm to tell the truth, the whole truth and nothing but the truth”
+If you are going to give evidence as a witness, unless a member of the court staff is also remotely linked, it is likely that the Judge will administer the oath or affirmation.
+Mostyn J in a case in the Court of Protection used a short form in his case and asked witnesses, “do you swear or affirm to tell the truth, the whole truth and nothing but the truth”

-You will not be required to touch your Holy Book if you decide to take the Oath.
+You will not be required to hold your Holy Book if you decide to take the Oath, unless you have one to hand.

 3.4 Electronic (E) Bundles

-During this period the court is limiting the use of paper and is requiring the use of E bundles, so that court bundles are available to the Judge/Magistrates, lawyers, parties and witnesses online
+The court will have access to the court bundle in the form of an E bundle.
+The E bundles are available to the Judge/Magistrates, lawyers, parties and witnesses online

 3.5 Hearings are to be recorded.

-The guidance requires that the hearings are to be recorded.
-This will enable a transcript to be produced later, if required.
+The guidance requires that the hearings be recorded.
+If necessary, a transcript can then be produced later.

 1. Hearings start on time (subject to the technology working)

-2. The hearings will tend to be shorter and focused
+2. The hearings will tend to be shorter and more focused

 3. No need to worry about traffic/parking issues

-4. No endless standing in corridors, balancing laptops whilst waiting to go into court.
+4. There is no waiting, standing in corridors, balancing laptops while waiting to go into court.

 5. Acceptance for patience and understanding by all.

-Arrangements may need to be regularly reviewed as issues arise and solutions are considered, there is therefore a need to be flexible and adaptable in the fast moving landscape we find ourselves.
-Ending with the positive advice from Lord Burnett of Maldon.
-Lord Chief Justice of England and Wales, “any legal impediments will be dealt with.”
+Arrangements may need to be regularly reviewed as issues arise, and solutions are considered.
+Therefore, there is a need to be flexible and adaptable in the fast-moving landscape we find ourselves in.
+Ending with the positive advice from Lord Burnett of Maldon, Lord Chief Justice of England and Wales, “any legal impediments will be dealt with.”

 Bookmark the permalink.